Esri/arcgis-maps-sdk-toolkit-qt/calcite-qml/CONTRIBUTING.md

 1. We are writing a custom QML style.
 Wherever there is a direct conflict between the QML and Calcite styling systems, QML should be favored.

 2. Coherence is key.
-Favour designs which look cohesive to the rest of QML Calcite over components which mirror Calcite Web exactly.
+Favor designs which look cohesive to the rest of QML Calcite over components which mirror Calcite Web exactly.

 3. Avoid many unique properties and/or behaviors on your control.
 A user should be free to swap out